atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

    * `oracle10g`: NONE
    * `postgres72`: `public`

+???+ note
-Note: Due to licensing restrictions Jira does not ship with MySQL or Oracle JDBC drivers.
+    Due to licensing restrictions Jira does not ship with MySQL or Oracle JDBC drivers.
     To use these databases you will need to copy a suitable driver into the container and restart it.
     For example, to copy the MySQL driver into a container named "jira", you would do the following:

-    docker cp mysql-connector-java.x.y.z.jar jira:/opt/atlassian/jira/lib
+    `docker cp mysql-connector-java.x.y.z.jar jira:/opt/atlassian/jira/lib`

-    docker restart jira
+    `docker restart jira`

 For more information see the page
 [Startup check: JIRA database driver missing](https://confluence.atlassian.com/jirakb/startup-check-jira-database-driver-missing-873872169.html).